aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/wan-preview.md

 ### Design points

 - The intent is to be able to support having the different WAN participating devices in different inventories.
+- Only iBGP is supported as an overlay_routing_protocol.
+- The default VRF is being configured by default on all WAN devices with a `vni_id` of 100.

 ## Known limitations